 You can probably spend hours walking up and down those stairs (a nice bit of exercise).
 And if this is what you’d like to do, then there is no stopping you.
 You can spend as much time as you want, there is no time limit.

 We spend around 20 to 25 minutes on the Vessel, which was sufficient for us.
 That allowed us to walk all the way to the top, walk the circle a few times and take loads of photos from all angles.
 Including Mr T taking photos of me from the other side of the Vessel.
 Which was actually not as easy as it sounds.
 As I left him standing on one side, I had a very clear idea of where I wanted to be for the shot.
 However, as I was walking over to the other side (obviously always having to decide whether to take stairs up or down), I got rather confused and ended up much higher than I wanted to be.
 So, I walked down again, only to then lose track of where he was standing.
 Whilst he was laughing his head off for me being so silly.

 When is the best time to visit the Vessel?

-This probably depends on a variety of factors.
-Firstly, on which time slots are available when you book your tickets.
+This depends on a number of factors.
+Firstly, which time slots are available when you book your tickets.
 To get the most interesting light for photos, I really wanted to visit either very early in the morning or just as the sun sets.
 Really early mornings weren’t an option, as the earliest time slot available was 9.30am.
 So, way after sunrise.
 Obviously, this depends on the time of year you visit the Vessel.
 We went early March.

-So instead, I settled for sun set.
+Instead, I settled for sun set.
 Which in early March was around 5.30pm.